 Lighting | Not necessary | Fluorescent UVB lighting |

 You have probably heard about this.
 Frogs secret some kind of poisonous substances from their skin.
 This poison differs from species to species.
-When they come in contact with predators, humans, and other frog species.
+When they come in contact with predators, humans, and other frog species, they use this poison.

 We know that frogs are Amphibians.
 They absorb almost everything through their skin.
 So, whenever a frog secret poisons to harm another frog, it absorbs the poison unknowingly.
 There might not be an immediate effect, but it slowly disrupts the normal physiological activities inside a frog.